usc-isi-i2/amppere/README.md

 Relative importance of false positives: 0.5
 ```

 To understand our generated dataset and formulate a sense of ground truth, we utilize another [python script](https://github.com/usc-isi-i2/amppere) to apply blocking and non privacy-preserving entity resolution, computing three metrics: `Pairs Completeness (PC)`, `Reduction Ratio (RR)`, `F-score`.

-Fig.3 displays the expected non privacy-preserving ER and blocking results, whereas fig.4 details the optimal MinHashLSH blocking key size (in our findings we note that the blocking key size is directly correlated with `b`, the blocking threshold).
+`Fig.3` displays the expected non privacy-preserving ER and blocking results, whereas `fig.4` details the optimal MinHashLSH blocking key size.
+In our findings, we note that the blocking key size is directly correlated with `b`, or the blocking threshold.

 ## Sharemind MPC